What is a Facelift?

 Initial Consultation Prior to Facelift Surgery

-At your initial consultation, Dr. Kaufman will ask you to express your concerns about your overall facial appearance.
+At your initial consultation, your doctor will ask you to express your concerns about your overall facial appearance.
 Your medical history will be reviewed in detail and a thorough physical examination will be conducted to determine if a facelift is best for you.
-If you are a good candidate for surgery, Dr. Kaufman and you will discuss how the procedure can correct the specific areas of your concern.
+If you are a good candidate for surgery, your doctor and you will discuss how the procedure can correct the specific areas of your concern.

 Preparation for Facelift Surgery

 There is plenty of choice in administration of anesthesia for facelift surgery.
 Most facelifts are performed under general anesthesia, however, light sedation with local anesthesia may be used for patients who are having minimal scar facelift or a less invasive procedure is chosen.
-Dr. Kaufman and our Board-certified anesthesiologists will help you make the decision of which type of anesthesia is best for your facelift surgery.
+Your doctor and our Board-certified anesthesiologists will help you make the decision of which type of anesthesia is best for your facelift surgery.

-How Does Dr. Kaufman Do the Facelift Surgery?
+How Do Our Doctors Do the Facelift Surgery?

 A facelift is typically done as an outpatient procedure at Discreet in our Ambulatory Surgery Facility, or in any of a number of New York City hospitals.
 The procedure usually takes approximately 2 to 3 hours, but it may be combined with other procedures, such as cosmetic eyelid surgery and/or a brow lift, and thus require more operative time to complete.